-In the US, investment advisers are protected from liability for a breach of fiduciary duty solely on the basis that they paid more than the lowest commission rate in order to receive 'brokerage and research services' provided by a broker-dealer, subject to certain conditions.
-Asset managers are required to make a good faith determination that the commissions paid are reasonable in relation to the services received.
+In the US, asset managers shall not be deemed to have acted unlawfully or to have breached a fiduciary duty solely by reason of having caused their managed accounts to pay more than the lowest commission rate in order to receive 'brokerage and research services' provided by a broker-dealer, subject to certain conditions.
+Asset managers are required to make a good faith determination that the commissions paid are reasonable in relation to the value of the brokerage and research received.
 The general conflicts of interest and best execution obligations also apply to broker-dealers in relation to receipt and payment of soft commissions.
 For commodities, the CFTC requires commodity pool operators to disclose any conflict of interest resulting from soft commissions and specifically that such arrangements may influence them to trade more actively.